HilscherAutomation/netFIELD-App-Platform-Connector-how-to/README.md

 ## Sending Messages To The Device Broker
 It is also possible, to publish arbitrary data from the cloud onto a devices broker.
-- Navigate to your devices details page, select `netFIELD Proxy` from the `Device Navigation` sidebar and click on the `Cloud To Device` tab
+- Navigate to your devices details page, select `netFIELD App Platform Connector` from the `Device Navigation` sidebar and click on the `Cloud To Device` tab
 - Chose a topic name and a Quality of Service level
 - Add the data you want to publish
 - Click `Send`

-The netFIELD Proxy will receive your message and publish it to the broker
+The netFIELD App Platform Connector will receive your message and publish it to the broker

 ## Using The Built In REST API
-Every container of the netFIELD Proxy comes with a REST API.
+Every container of the netFIELD App Platform Connector comes with a REST API.
 The functionality described above is accessible via this API as well.
 For ease of use and for documentation purposes a swagger client is provided.
 Simply point your browser to the the port defined in the `Container Create Options` (default is 5001) to access it.
 Other containers deployed to your device can also access this API.

 # Code Examples

-In order to receive data published by the netFIELD Proxy you can connect to the websocket server in the cloud.
+In order to receive data published by the netFIELD App Platform Connector you can connect to the websocket server in the cloud.
 This allows any program to access published data remotely without the need to connect to a device directly.

-The netFIELD Proxy automatically chunks messages larger than 1MB.
+The netFIELD App Platform Connector automatically chunks messages larger than 1MB.
 If messages are below that threshold, there are sent as is.
 The examples below are simply ones, no de-chunking mechanism is implementd.
 For a more detailed exmaple, see: URL

 ## C# Example